Zharkyn Kalysh

 Fills in name, last name and contacts

-Types passport details by hand
+Types passport details manually

 Fills in personal data